 - Master of Health Science with Honours (First Class)

 In addition to Natalie’s clinical work, she has a large variety of experience working as a sports physiotherapist.
-Her original interest started in Netball providing medical support for representative teams and the Lion foundation National Netball Champs.
-Natalie has also worked in the Sports Injury Clinic at Netball North Harbour as part of a multidisciplinary team, and has over 8 years’ experience working as the side-line physiotherapist for Takapuna Rugby Club, and has also worked with age group representative rugby for North Harbour.
-More recently, Natalie has been working in Waterpolo, providing education and injury management support for the youth development players, she continues to work as a sports physiotherapist for Athletics New Zealand which has involved some international travel.
+Her original interest started in Netball providing medical support for representative teams and National Netball Champs.
+Natalie has also worked in the Sports Injury Clinic at Netball North Harbour as part of a multidisciplinary team, and has over 8 years’ experience working as the side-line physiotherapist in club rugby, and has also worked with age group representative rugby for North Harbour.
+More recently, Natalie has been working in Waterpolo, providing education and injury management support for the youth development players, she continues to work as a sports physiotherapist for Athletics New Zealand.

 Natalie describes herself as having a passion for sports physiotherapy, and enjoys the challenge of managing and optimising injury recovery, for a quick and safe return to play.
 Natalie has always been active and enjoys running, snowboarding, wakeboarding, using the gym and Netball in which she competed at a premier level.
 It was while competing in Netball in 2017 that she sustained an Anterior Cruciate Ligament injury, this has given her a front line personal understanding of the frustrations of injury, and the rehabilitation process involved in recovery.
 She feels this experience has helped her relate better in supporting what patients have to go through, and shares the same goal to restore function and daily activities as soon as possible!